 • Click under the number to add a subtitle.

 • Because a big number chart displays a single value, you can’t group by an attribute.
 If you use more than one metric for your chart, you need to combine them using a formula.
-Big number chart
+Chart shows one large number (0.95) and the units below (CPU usage).

 Dependency map